 Business Facilitation Service - Logistical and administrative support to U.S. clients while on international business travel such as: interpretation and translation services; pick-up and delivery of bid documents; assistance with product seminars; use of U.S. Commercial Service facilities and space; videoconferencing facilities; and courier services.

-Advocacy Comment Card
+Commercial Service Comment Card for Advocacy Services

-Currently approved as OMB Control No. 0625-0251, merge with this collection and modifications requested
+Currently approved as OMB Control No. 0625-0251, merge with this collection, modifications requested

-CS wish to add the currently approved Advocacy Comment Card to this information collection and make modifications because it is almost identical to proposed modifications for comment cards used for other Commercial Service services and events.
+The Commercial Service wishes to add the currently approved Advocacy Comment Card (0625-0251) to this information collection and make slight modifications to it.
+The Comment Card for Advocacy Services is almost identical to the Commercial Service Comment Card for Export Assistance Services which is included in this package.
 The Commercial Service’s advocacy services address trade complaints to promote U.S. exports and to protect U.S. business interests overseas, including advocating on behalf of a U.S. company that is bidding on a project or government contract, trying to recover payment or goods, or facing a barrier to market entry.
 A comment card link will be e-mailed to clients of CS advocacy services at the conclusion of an advocacy case to determine whether a client is satisfied with our services and to identify areas for improvement.

-Comment Card e-mail tagline
+Tell Us About Your Experience (e-mail tagline)

 New document, approval requested